slaubi/the-fast-track/7.4/en/1-tools.rst

 .. index:: Symfony CLI

 Last, but not least, we will use the ``symfony`` CLI to boost our productivity.
-From the local web server it provides, to full Docker integration and cloud support through Platform.sh, it will be a great time saver.
+From the local web server it provides, to full Docker integration and cloud support through Upsun, it will be a great time saver.

 Install the `Symfony CLI`_ now.